 Session structure and pricing

-Pricing is on a sliding scale from $100-$200 per hour-long call, with discounted rates available to those who would like to set up longer or multiple calls.
+Pricing is $200 per hour-long call, with discounted rates available to those who would like to set up longer or multiple calls.

 “I love working with Suzannah.
 She is one of the smartest and most creative people in the media sphere.
 Suzannah has a unique antenna for zeroing in on the current-day narratives being discussed in society.
 She is able to cut through the confusion of writing, developing, and/or pitching an article to help you get to the heart of what you are trying to communicate.
 From crafting the perfect blog post to guiding an article idea from a seed to publication, she understands the process.
 She has also helped me draft amazing and, more importantly, meaningful public speaking presentations.
 I seriously cannot say enough great things about her.
 She is simply the best.
 I hope to work with Suzannah for many years to come.” — Alison Haunss, Founder of Nuhanzi Life and The Working Woman Report